Opinion: 'Lawnmower' parenting is damaging for children

-There's a new parenting trend gathering rapid momentum and it could be damaging our children.
+There's a new parenting trend gathering rapid momentum and it could be stunting children's development.

 The term 'lawnmower' refers to when a parent chases after their child doing everything for them and making sure that they never experience struggle.

-While this is all meant with the best of intentions it leaves the child completely unprepared for all that they are going to come up against as adults in college or the workplace.
+While this is all meant with the best of intentions, experts say it leaves a child unprepared for all that they are going to come up against as adults in college or the workplace.

 This parenting habit is very easy to slip into and I've definitely been guilty of doing it in the past.

 It's one thing to shelter your child from some problems in life you may deem too adult or inappropriate for them to deal with, but when parents start doing their children's school assignments for them or dash to school just to give them their favourite pen, despite the fact that the child has dozens of other pens in their bag, it crosses the line.